Johnson & Johnson, Under Fire, Has Track Record Of Weathering Trouble

 "The credo has historically made it clear that if one focuses on customers, down the road, profits will come," Greyser said.

-Tylenol recovered and is now one of the top-selling, over-the-counter pain medications.
+Tylenol recovered and is now one of the top-selling over-the-counter pain medications.

 In the years since, Johnson & Johnson has grown far beyond its roots in the consumer medicine cabinet.
 Household brands, including Listerine and Lubriderm, accounted for just 14% of the company's U.S. sales last year.
 Fully half of its revenue now comes from pharmaceuticals, used to treat everything from depression to blood clots.

 These products are not as identified with Johnson & Johnson as Band-Aids or baby powder.
-But they're much bigger money-makers.
+But they're much bigger moneymakers.
 And even though the drug business packs its own challenges — including generic competition, government regulation and lawsuits like the one in Oklahoma — Credit Suisse analyst Divan is bullish on Johnson & Johnson's future.

 "Nothing is ever 100%.
 There's always some uncertainty," he said.
 "But you have relative comfort that this is a company that can deal with some of these things that may come up along the way.
-And if you look at its track record also, over 1 year, 3 years, 5 years, 10 years, generally this company has delivered."
+And if you look at its track record also, over one year, three years, five years, 10 years, generally this company has delivered."

 That famous Johnson & Johnson credo concludes, when the company operates according to its principles, stockholders should realize a fair return.